Israel Singer

-Israel Singer (born 29 July 1942 in New York City) was secretary general of the World Jewish Congress (WJC) from 1986 to 2007.
+Israel Singer (born July 29, 1942 in New York City) is an American political scientist who was secretary general of the World Jewish Congress (WJC) from 1986 to 2001.

 Life

 Singer grew up in Brooklyn, the son of Austrian refugees.
 He teaches political science in Touro University, New York, Lander College for Men, and taught at the Bar-Ilan University in Israel.

 Singer has been an activist and advocate on behalf of the victims of the Holocaust.
 As chairman of the World Jewish Restitution Organization (WJRO), he managed efforts to compensate Holocaust survivors monetarily.
 He also negotiated with Germany and Austria about annuities and compensation for survivors.

-In October 2001, he was appointed chairman of the Governing Board of the World Jewish Congress (WJC).
+Singer served as Secretary-General of the World Jewish Congress (WJC) from 1986 until 2001.
+In October 2001, he was appointed chairman of the Governing Board WJC.
 In 2002, he was elected president of the Conference on Jewish Material Claims against Germany, the "Claims Conference".
 In June 2002, he was appointed chairman of the International Jewish Committee for Interreligious Consultations (IJCIC).
 On January 11, 2005, Singer was forced to resign his post as Secretary General of the WJC at its Plenary Meeting in Brussels.
 A replacement was elected and Singer was given a position with no financial responsibilities as Chair of the WJC Policy Committee.

-Israel Singer is a co-founder of Yahad-In Unum, an organization founded by priest Patrick Desbois, and dedicated to research on the "Holocaust by bullets".
+Israel Singer is a co-founder of Yahad-In Unum, an organization founded by priest Patrick Desbois, and dedicated to research on the Holocaust by Bullets.

 Singer also acted as vice-chairman of the Yad Vashem Council.

-Controversies

-WJC scandal and resignation

-On 14 March 2007 Singer was forced to resign from the WJC as a result of alleged misappropriation of financial resources.
-The Assurance of Discontinuance from the New York Attorney General describes in detail much of Singer's actions that lead to his termination.